 - Sinister Scythe: The primary form of her Crescent Rose.

-- The Smurfette Principle: She's the only female among the four main protagonists of each series.
+- The Smurfette Principle: She's the only female among the four main protagonists of each series in the game.

 - Spin Attack: She has an air special where she falls to the ground while spinning her scythe.
 Her second Distortion Skill called Petal Dance, which is based off of an attack sequence she performed from the Red Trailer, involves lots of spinning and twirling of the scythe coupled with point blank sniper fire.